my-datascience/blog/_articles/Python/Terminology - Terminal, Console, Shell, Interpreter, Kernel.md

 - "Kernels are programming language specific processes that run independently and interact with the Jupyter Applications and their user interfaces. ipykernel is the reference Jupyter kernel built on top of IPython, providing a powerful environment for interactive computing in Python.
 - ipykernel is the wrapper around IPython which enables using IPython as a kernel."

-Summary: So I'd say that first, a kernel is a term used in Jupyter Notebooks.
+**Summary**: So I'd say that first, a kernel is a term used in Jupyter Notebooks.
 And second, it is a process that runs an independent (and Jupyter-adjusted) copy of an IPython shell.